alefirr/trips-tips/README.md

 <img src="client/public/logo.jpg" width="120">

-This is a full-stack wep application for managing the whole world sites database!\
+This is a full-stack wep application for managing the whole world sight database!\
 Inspired by Tripadvisor, Trips&Tips will tell you everything about your next destination!

 ## Features